 Without further ado, here’s a random collection of things I’m loving this week. (more…)

 Looking for an easy and healthy alternative to a sandwich?
 Try these Vietnamese salad roll-inspired rice wraps — they’re super simple to put together and are a perfect high-protein vegan lunch option.
 I used a store-bought Thai peanut sauce because I was feeling lazy this week, but you can easily make your own.

-Simple tofu avocado salad rolls with peanut sauce
+Simple tofu avocado salad rolls with peanut sauce Makes two rolls

 Last week I shared my 25K trail race training plan, and aside from the usual mid-week and weekend long runs on the trails, you might have noticed I also included three days of strength training per week.
 Just as strength training is important for runners training for marathons held on paved roads, it’s also important for runners racing on the trails — even those racing an ultra distance.